Mannerism: Renaissance examples

 An example of Mannerist architecture is the Villa Farnese at Caprarola, in the rugged countryside outside of Rome.
 The proliferation of engravers during the 16th century spread Mannerist styles more quickly than any previous styles.

 Dense with ornament of "Roman" detailing, the display doorway at Colditz Castle exemplifies the northern style, characteristically applied as an isolated "set piece" against unpretentious vernacular walling.

 From the late 1560s onwards, many buildings in Valletta, the new capital city of Malta, were designed by the architect Girolamo Cassar in the Mannerist style.
 Such buildings include St. John's Co-Cathedral, the Grandmaster's Palace and the seven original auberges.
 Many of Cassar's buildings were modified over the years, especially in the Baroque period.
-However, a few buildings, such as Auberge d'Aragon and the exterior of St. John's Co-Cathedral, still retain most of Cassar's original Mannerist design.
+However, a few buildings, such as Auberge d'Aragon and the exterior of St. John's Co-Cathedral, retain most of Cassar's original Mannerist design.

+While many architectural styles explore harmonious ideals, Mannerism wants to take style a step further and explores the aesthetics of hyperbole and exaggeration.
+Mannerism is notable for its intellectual sophistication as well as its artificial (as opposed to naturalistic) qualities.
+Mannerism favours compositional tension and instability rather than balance and clarity.
+The definition of Mannerism, and the phases within it, continues to be the subject of debate among art historians.

+Northern or Antwerp Mannerism predates and is distinct from Italian Mannerism.
+Antwerp during its 16th-century boom produced a style that was the last phase of Early Netherlandish painting with Early Renaissance elements.
+Through Antwerp, Renaissance and Mannerist styles were widely introduced in England, Germany, and northern and eastern Europe in general.

 Literature and music

+Literary mannerism involved such figures as Michelangelo, Clément Marot, Giovanni della Casa, Giovanni Battista Guarini, Torquato Tasso, Veronica Franco, Miguel de Cervantes, and others.

-In English literature, Mannerism is commonly identified with the qualities of the "Metaphysical" poets of whom the most famous is John Donne.
+In English literature, Mannerism is commonly identified with the qualities of the "Metaphysical poets" of whom the most famous is John Donne.
 The witty sally of a Baroque writer, John Dryden, against the verse of Donne in the previous generation, affords a concise contrast between Baroque and Mannerist aims in the arts:

 The rich musical possibilities in the poetry of the late 16th and early 17th centuries provided an attractive basis for the madrigal, which quickly rose to prominence as the pre-eminent musical form in Italian musical culture, as discussed by Tim Carter:

 The word Mannerism has also been used to describe the style of highly florid and contrapuntally complex polyphonic music made in France in the late 14th century.
 This period is now usually referred to as the ars subtilior.